|KBS Undergraduate Research Apprenticeship (URA) Program|

 --Summer 2015 positions and applications will be available in January!--

 For an idea of what the URA program involves check out this BLOG POST from a former URA!!

 KBS offers an Undergraduate Research Apprenticeship (URA) program featuring research experiences that are part-time (15-20 hrs/week).
 This allows you to take a course at KBS during the summer and enjoy hands-on research experience.

-The URA program provides a $1500 stipend, partial tuition scholarship, and room and board.
+The URA program provides a stipend and covers room and board (meals).

 The URA program is limited to students taking a course in residence at KBS.
 Preference is given to students who have just completed their freshman or sophomore year.